Making export contacts

-Email complimentary businesses in the area
+Email complementary businesses in the area

 You’ve done your research, so you know what other businesses are big in the market you’re trying to break into.
 Send them an email which lets them know that you’re moving to the area and are looking for some advice and potential collaborators.
-Because your business compliments theirs, they won’t need to worry about your poaching their customers and you might even be able to add value to what they’re currently doing.
+Because your business complements theirs, they won’t need to worry about you poaching their customers, and you might even be able to add value to what they’re currently doing.
 You’ve got nothing to lose by reaching out and trying to build a relationship.
 Sure, not everyone will be interested or even respond, but you don’t need them to, as long as one or two people get back to you.

 Attend trade shows

 Trade shows are incredibly useful when you’re starting to export.
-Not only will having a stall help get raise the profile of your business, you’ll also be able to wander around the show yourself and network with the other businesses owners who are there.
+Not only will having a stall help raise the profile of your business, but you’ll also be able to wander around the show yourself and network with the other businesses owners who are there.
 Meeting face-to-face and chatting about your plans with other people starts to build a relationship between you.
 The most important thing to remember when you’re interacting with others is to get their contact details if you think they could be useful to your export goals.
 That way, you can follow up with them after the event and develop your connection with them.